34 Hottest Healthy Restaurants in America

-While there's no shortage of healthy restaurants, we'd argue that identifying those that are actually doing something exciting and unique requires some expert curation.
-And nutritious eateries that your kids and fast food-loving friends would happily break bread at are an even rarer breed—and is an attribute that we believe qualifies a restaurant to rank as one of the "hottest" of the bunch.
-Read on to discover the best healthy chains and local gems in or near your home state, many of which are serving up grub that resembles the type of wholesome stuff we'd cook ourselves.
-And for even more ways to eat healthy away from home, check out these 35 Tips For Being Healthy While Eating Out
+While there’s no shortage of good-for-you eateries, we’d argue that identifying those that are actually doing something exciting and unique requires some expert curation.
+And healthy restaurants that your kids and fast food-loving friends would happily break bread at are an even rarer breed—and is an attribute that we believe qualifies a restaurant to rank as one of the “hottest” of the bunch.
+Read on to discover the best healthy chains and local gems in or near your home state, many of which are serving up grub that resembles the type of wholesome stuff we’d cook ourselves.

 Locations: Calif., D.C, Ill., Mass., Md., N.Y., Pa., Va.

-You think you're aware of your health?
-Sweetgreen is hyper-aware.
-The menu here is made from all-organic ingredients and sourced from farmers; Sweetgreen teams form relationships with local providers.
-They've got a great variety of salad options—from spicy to creamy—and whole grain-filled bowls filled with nutrient dense foods like quinoa, farro, avocado (one of The 20 Best Full-Fat Foods for Weight Loss), shredded cabbage, beets and leafy greens.
+We love that Sweetgreen is hyper-aware of your health.
+Sweetgreen form relationships with local providers to craft a menu with all-organic ingredients sourced from farmers.
+They’ve got a great variety of salad options—from spicy to creamy—and whole- grain-filled bowls packed with nutrient-dense foods like quinoa, farro, avocado (one of our favorite full-fat foods for weight loss), shredded cabbage, beets, and leafy greens.
 However, the real fun happens when you mix your own salad.
-Grab a base of shredded kale and organic wild rice and toss them with fresh add-ins like spicy broccoli, snap peas, and roasted vegetables—each fresh from the market.
+Grab a base of shredded kale and organic wild rice and toss it with fresh add-ins like spicy broccoli, snap peas, and roasted vegetables—each fresh from the market.

 The Organic Coup

 Locations: Pleasanton, Calif.